day in the life

 As it turns out,

-getting hospice involved is as simple as a doctor’s referral.
+getting hospice involved was as simple as the oncologist’s referral.

 to this point,”